 Many students rely in English structures to create their Spanish.
 Actually, you can hear many Asian students saying that Spanish and English are alike.
 It can be true if you compare them with Japanese and other Asian languages, but Spanish and English are still very different.
 For example, in English passive voice is much more common than in Spanish.
 In this article I give you some ideas about the use of SE.

-Finally, there are many more errors that people make in Spanish.
+Keep in mind that there are many more errors that native people make in Spanish.
 This list can become endless.
 For example, there are cognates and perfect cognates which are commonly confused and people also have problems when it comes to the past tenses and when to use each one of them.
-However, these problems will be detailed along with methods on how to avoid them, so there is no need to despair, because this whole blog is about helping you overcome those errors.
+Forget that idea that a text written by a native does not need a proof in Spanish.

-It is not just that you want a perfect text, but sometimes it is better to be safe than sorry.
 Just think about writing your PHD thesis in Spanish and in a rush you insert a word written incorrectly.
-It might mess up the whole thing.
+If it is in an important place like the title or the abstract, it might mess up the whole thing.
 Just like a semicolon is enough to cause your program to not work, in the same way a graphical accent can mess up everything.